ezEngine/docs/docs/effects/beam-component.md

 ## Component Properties

-* `TargetObject`: The beam geometry starts at the beam component position and goes towards the position of the [referenced object (TODO)](../scenes/object-references.md).
+* `TargetObject`: The beam geometry starts at the beam component position and goes towards the position of the [referenced object](../scenes/object-references.md).
 If the target object moves, the beam follows.

 * `Material`: The material to use to render the beam geometry with.